manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 With a better understanding of the Internet and HTTP under our belts, we can now return to our Node.js HTTP webserver implementation, and extend it.

+As said, we always return the same resource when responding to a request, no matter what the request looks like and what resource is actually requested.
+We can change this by echoing back information from the request within our response, by rewriting our server code like this:

+    const http = require("http");

+    const server = http.createServer((req, res) => {
+        res.write("I have received a request, and this is my response.\n");
+        res.end("The request method was " + req.method + ", and the requested resource was " + req.url);
+    });

+    server.listen(
+        "8000",
+        "localhost",
+        () => console.log("HTTP server started and available at http://localhost:8000.")
+    );

 # Part 3: React - Rich web applications with JavaScript